Ultra Cavitation Review - Does This Liposuction Alternative Work?

 When you’re expected to pay a hefty sum, there better be science to back up procedure claims.
 We found a study published in the Journal of the American Society of Plastic Surgeons that says, “Clinically, the ultrasound treatment caused a significant reduction of abdominal fat.”
 This statement is completely false.
 According to researchers in Sweden, and the majority of the medical community, 10% of adipose tissue dies every year, but “the number of fat cells stays constant in adulthood in lean and obese individuals, even after marked weight loss.”
 If Ultra Cavitation does slim out the area treated, the effect is temporary, at best.
 At DietSpotlight, we need proof to wave the green flag.
 This time around, that’s just not there.

 The Bottom Line – Does Ultra Cavitation Work?

-Let’s look closely at this one, ladies and gentlemen.
-Our look into Ultra Cavitation was interesting, and we were able to come to a firm conclusion.
+Let’s look closely at this one, ladies, and gentlemen.
+Our look into Ultra Cavitation was fascinating, and we were able to come to a firm conclusion.
 We like that treatments don’t require invasive techniques, but we are leery about a procedure that is proven ineffective.
 Plus, it worries us that doctors aren’t sold on the long-term benefits.

 If you want to slim down for good, we suggest going with a supplement with clinically proven ingredients backed by published scientific studies.
 It’s important to find a formula that’s not associated with side effects.

-Among the best of the products we’ve seen in 2016 is one called Leptigen.
+Among the best of the products we’ve seen this year is one called Leptigen.
 Each of the ingredients in the proprietary blend is clinically proven to help assist with fat loss and increase metabolism.
 Side effects are not part of any dieter review we found, but we read numerous reports of users seeing great results.